nonext-at/fraenkis-pub/README.md

 # Fränkis Pub

-Fränkis Pub is a modern, responsive website for a fictional pub that offers various games and special events.
+Fränkis Pub is a modern, responsive website for a pub that offers various games and special events.
 This project showcases a sleek design using Next.js and Tailwind CSS.

 ## Technologies Used